Collision warning system* - function

 The driver is first warned of a potentially imminent collision.

-The collision warning system detects pedestrians, stationary vehicles as well as vehicles driving in the same direction in front of the car.
+The collision warning system can detect pedestrians, cyclists or vehicles that are stationary or moving in the same direction as your car and are located in front of you.

-If there is a risk of collision with a pedestrian or a vehicle then the driver's attention is attracted with a flashing red warning signal (1) and an acoustic signal.
+If there is a risk of collision with a pedestrian, cyclist or a vehicle then the driver's attention is attracted with a flashing red warning signal (1) and an acoustic signal.

 If the risk of collision has increased further after the collision warning then the brake support is activated.